-Home to Temple Street Night Market, YMT has got an array of food haunts to feed hungry people.
+Home to Temple Street Night Market, YMT has got lots to choose from if you're hungry.
 Here's a list of our fave Yau Ma Tei restaurants

 Surprise, surprise!
 The Temple Street Night Market has topped Ocean Park and the Peak and became one of the the top Hong Kong tourist attractions.
 Not only is it most known for its vibrant street market, there are also loads of local dining options available (including our favourite Hong Kong street food).
 Therefore, we’ve put together a list of all the greatest outdoor dai pai dong restaurants, cafes and diners in Yau Ma Tei, so you know where to get your hangry fix.
 Enjoy your stuffing yourself silly at these Yau Ma Tei restaurants.